Project-3/Recipes/README.md

 # re:Frigerator
-This project was the third for the March 2015 iteration of General Assembly in New York City.
-All members were in the "Lemon" cohort.
-We were tasked during the second to last week of our program with building an app as a group with specs and general workflow narrative linked to below.

-re:Frigerator is an app that helps you indicate what items you have at home and aren't sure what you might want or can cook with those ingredients.
+##re:Frigerator is an app that helps you indicate what items you have at home and aren't sure what you may want, or can cook with those ingredients.

+    If you are a new user, you will be directed to an inventory page where you can begin by adding ingredients you currently have in your refridgerator.

+    A returning user will be directed to their active recipes page upon successful login.
+If there are no active recipes, a user will also be directed to their inventory page.

+    With an inventory, a user can begin searching for recipes.
+A user can check any amount of ingredients to search for in the recipe.
+Upon hitting search, a user will be shown the results of the search if any.
+Else, if the button was hit without checking any ingredients, a user will be prompted to check at least one.

+    On the search page, which can not be refreshed as a search is not persisted, a user can save any recipes they found appealing.
+Upon save, a user will be alerted of success.

+    A user can update the activeness of a recipe and the availability of an ingredient in their inventory.

+    A user can also delete a inventory item and/or a recipe on their respective show pages.

+    A user can log-out.

-Our project is hosted [here]().
+Check out our project [here]().

 ### Tools of the Trade
 1. [Trello](https://trello.com/b/VzQ0EueS/general-assembly-project-three) was used to keep track of the comings and goings of the project overall.